Alcohol inhalation: AWOL

+Bag-in-box wines

+Some people attempt inhaling alcohol fumes from any container, including emptied bag-in-box wine bags.
+While these bags may only contain a residual amount of alcohol, inhaling the concentrated fumes can lead to rapid intoxication, even at low volumes.
+The intoxicating effect may be brief, lasting around a minute.
+However, the safety has not been scientifically researched so it may be risky.

 Recreational use

 To inhale alcohol, it must be first converted from liquid into gaseous state (vapor) or aerosol (mist).
 For recreational use, a variety of methods have been invented.
 Alcohol can be vaporized by pouring it over dry ice in a narrow container and inhaling with a straw.
+However, this method must be used with caution due to the large amounts of carbon dioxide released.
 Another method is to pour alcohol in a corked bottle with a pipe, and then use a bicycle pump to make a spray.
 Alcohol can be vaporized using a simple container and open-flame heater.
 Medical devices such as asthma nebulizers and inhalers were also reported as means of application.